|

 Projects |

-Line 4 will go towards Barra da Tijuca, the fastest growing neighbourhood in Rio.
-This line is expected to be concluded before the Summer Olympic Games, in 2016.
-Line 4 is going to be 13.5 km.
 The 22 km Line 3 will be privately financed and run from Carioca station on Line 1 to Niteroi and São Gonçalo, including an underwater tunnel under Guanabara Bay.
-See Projects Map created by Leonardo Lisboa.
 Line 6 is planned to link the International Airport on Ilha do Governador with Barra de Tijuca (22 km).
 It will mainly serve the northern and eastern parts of the city (Leopoldina, Baixada) and offer transfer to Line 2 and Flumitrens' suburban service. |

 Photos